 Southwest Rapid Rewards

 While Southwest is focused primarily on the West Coast of the U.S., JetBlue has several hubs on the East Coast, making it especially ideal for those who fly out of New York, Boston and Orlando.
-JetBlue’s Mint class happens to be one of the most cutting-edge domestic first-class products, but it’s only available on select routes.
+JetBlue’s Mint class may be one of the most cutting-edge domestic business class products, but it’s only available on select routes.
 If you’re not flying one of these routes, you’ll end up in a recliner-style seat that doesn’t differ all that much from economy class.

 Alaska Mileage Plan

-FlyingBlue is Air France and KLM’s joint loyalty program, and it’s great for cheap economy class awards.
-Whether you want to redeem miles for domestic awards or to travel abroad, you’ll find plenty of sweet spots.
+Whether you want to redeem miles for domestic tickets or travel abroad, you’ll find plenty of options.
 For example, you can fly from the U.S. to Europe or Israel for as little as 21,500 miles each way in economy class.
-That’s a bargain, considering most other loyalty programs require at least 30,000 miles for the same award.
+For comparison, most other loyalty programs require at least 30,000 miles for similar bookings.

-For example, you can fly between the East Coast and Europe for as little as 13,000 Avios each way.
-Considering most award tickets to Europe cost around 30,000 miles or more, this is an outstanding redemption rate.
-Flights between the West Coast and Hawaii also cost just 13,000 Avios each way on Oneworld partners American and Alaska Airlines.
-If that doesn’t sound like much of a deal, keep in mind it’s low enough that the welcome bonus from the British Airways Visa Signature® Card will cover up to four round-trip award tickets.
+Once you’re ready to redeem, you may be surprised by the deals you can find.
+For example, flights between the East Coast and Europe go for as little as 13,000 Avios each way, when most award tickets to Europe cost around 30,000 miles or more.
+Flights between the West Coast and Hawaii also cost 13,000 Avios each way when you redeem with airline partners American and Alaska Airlines.

 The bottom line